Introduction

 mtCO2e = million tonnes carbon dioxide equivalent

-Follow this link for more information on UK greenhouse gas emissions (BEIS).
+Follow this link for more information on UK greenhouse gas emissions (BEIS)

-Methane emissions 1990 - 2021
+Methane emissions 1990 - 2022

-In 2021, agriculture was responsible for 49% of the UK’s total methane emissions.
+In 2022, agriculture was responsible for 49% of the UK’s total methane emissions.

 The majority of methane emissions from agriculture arise from enteric fermentation (digestive processes) in ruminating animals, with manure management practices accounting for the remainder.
+Reductions in emissions are mainly as a result of decreasing livestock numbers, particularly in cattle.

 Whilst agriculture is now responsible for around half of all methane emissions in the UK, methane emissions from agriculture have stayed relatively stable over time, but reduced in other sectors.
 This means that agriculture now accounts for a larger proportion of emissions.